Treat High Blood Pressure Naturally

 - Genetics – Hypertension often runs in the family line, regardless of race.
 However, this disease eems to have a bias against those of African descent.
 Just being African puts you at a higher risk.
 Nobody can change their DNA, but knowing your risk is a good reason to follow a preventative program

-The Scary Risks Involved with Not Treating the Disease
+The Scary Risks Involved with Not Treating High Blood Pressure

 - An increased risk for stroke